guillaume-philippon/slam-v2-cli/README.md

 - add: add a new element in a item (like a fqdn, a IP in a network, a interface in a hardware)
 - remove: remove a element in a item

-some plugins have additionnal actions
+some plugins have additional actions

 - include: to include a new field in a element (like a reference for a CNAME)
 - exclude: to suppress a field in a element